whiteinge/ok.sh/README.md

 * content_type : `'application/json'`

   The value of the Content-Type header to use for the request.
-*  : `etag`

-  An optional Etag to send as the If-None-Match header.
+* etag  An optional Etag to send as the If-None-Match header.

 ### _response